LASER-UMASS/JavaRepair-replication-package/results/RQ5/statistical-tests/README.md

 for the 37 defects used for this experiment

 `gp_provenance_boxplot.pdf`, `par_provenance_boxplot.pdf`, and `trp_provenance_boxplot.pdf` show the boxplots
-comparing the quality of patches produced for commonly patched defects by GenProg, Par, and TRPAutoRepair respectively.
+comparing the quality of patches produced using different provenance for the in-common defects patched by GenProg, Par, and TRPAutoRepair respectively.

 **This replicates results described in Figure 8 of the paper.**